FDA Investigation Summary - Multi-state outbreak of Listeria monocytogenes linked to certain Crave Brothers Farmstead Classics Cheeses

 On September 24, 2013, the CDC reported that the outbreak appeared to be over .
 A total of six people infected with the same strain of Listeria monocytogenes infection have been identified in five states.

-- One illness in a pregnant women resulted in a miscarriage.
+• Additionally, one illness in a pregnant woman resulted in a miscarriage.

-The pulsed-field gel electrophoresis (PFGE) subtype of Listeria monocytogenes, or the bacteria’s "DNA fingerprint,” isolated from cases in the cluster were the same as isolates retrieved during 2010 and 2011 environmental sampling efforts by the FDA at Crave Brothers Farmstead Classics Cheese.
+During the investigation, the pulsed-field gel electrophoresis (PFGE) subtype of Listeria monocytogenes, or the bacteria’s "DNA fingerprint,” isolated from cases in the cluster were the same as isolates retrieved during 2010 and 2011 environmental sampling efforts by the FDA at Crave Brothers Farmstead Classics Cheese.
+On July 2, 2013, the FDA conducted an inspection at the firm’s processing facility in conjunction with the Wisconsin Department of Agriculture, Trade and Consumer Protection (WDATCP).

-Laboratory tests conducted by the Minnesota Department of Agriculture on samples of Les Frères and Petit Frère with Truffles cheeses made by Crave Brothers from two retail stores found Listeria monocytogenes with the same DNA fingerprint as the outbreak strain.
+As part of the investigation, the Minnesota Department of Agriculture conducted laboratory tests on samples of Crave Brothers Les Frères and Petit Frère with Truffles cheeses which were collected from two retail stores.
+On July 3, 2013, the Minnesota Department of Health reported that the early results of these samples indicated the presence of Listeria.
+The testing of the samples later showed the presence of Listeria monocytogenes with the same DNA fingerprint as the outbreak strain.

 On July 3, 2013, Crave Brothers Farmstead Cheese Company recalled the following products: